txthinking/zoro/README.md

 > More parameters: $ zoro httpsserver -h<br/>

 On local.
-Assume your remote zoro httpsserver is `1.2.3.4:9999`, your local HTTP 1.1 server is `127.0.0.1:8080`, want the remote server to open subdomain `hey`
+Assume your remote zoro httpsserver is `1.2.3.4:9999`, your local HTTP 1.1 server is `127.0.0.1:8080`, want the remote server to open subdomain `hello`

 ```
 $ zoro httpsclient --server 1.2.3.4:9999 --password password --subdomain hello --client 127.0.0.1:8080